epinio/epinio/README.md

 ### Installation

-Leaving out DNS setup in the most trivial case the main installation boils down to
+The basic boilerplate requires a Kubernetes cluster, an Ingress Controller and a Cert Manager as detailed in the [documentation](https://docs.epinio.io/installation/install_epinio).
+Once this is in place, and leaving out DNS setup, in the most trivial case the main installation boils down to

 ```
 helm repo add epinio https://epinio.github.io/helm-charts